mjcw88/odin-rock-paper-scissors/README.md

 # The Odin Project (Foundations) - Rock, Paper, Scissors

 Rock, Paper, Scissors game played against the computer.
-Click on either of the rock, paper, scissors icon to play a round and the first to score 5 points wins the game.
+Click on either the rock, paper, scissors icon to play a round and the first to score 5 points wins the game.

 ##### Requirements